North Hills blog (complete)

 On the way to Lambhill you may (!) go through the Halloween Pend: a tunnel for drovers and their cattle linking Hillend and Lochend.
 It was built around 1775 and has a distinct bend in the middle so you cannot see from one end to the other.

-Lambhill - many residents worked in the nearby pits at Cadder.
+Lambhill - many residents worked in the nearby pits at Cadder (there was a disaster in 1913 when 22 miners died in a fire).
 There was also an Ironworks: This works was founded in 1881 by R Laidlaw & Son, gas and water engineers, on the banks of the Forth & Clyde Canal, in which it had a wharf.
 These Glasgow works made heavy equipment, such as pipes, gas holders, retort fronts, purifiers for the gas industry, as well as piers, and water works equipment.

 You then go up Hillend Road to the CHECKPOINT at the top of Lambhill.
 At one time John Logie Baird stayed in a house on this road.
-This 1990 photo shows the checkpoint towards the bottom left:
+This 1990 photo, looking north, shows the checkpoint towards the bottom left:

 On the way back and across to Ruchill Park you will pass close to the site of the former Ruchill Hospital.
-This was built in 1895 as Glasgow's 2nd fever hospital .
+This was built in 1895 as Glasgow's 2nd fever hospital.
 It closed in 1998 and was demolished in 2012.
 The water tower (Cat A listed) still stands, a prominent local landmark.
-New housing is planned.
+New housing has now been built on the site.

 The CHECKPOINT is at the flagpole which sits on top of an artificial hill, which is known locally as "Ben Whitton" after the Parks Superintendent James Whitton who developed the park after its opening in 1892.

 On the way to the next CHECKPOINT in Cowlairs Park, you may pass the former Hamiltonhill Claypits, recently redeveloped.
 The Claypits were the source for the clay used to seal the Glasgow spur of the Forth & Clyde Canal.
-The area became a Local Nature Reserve in 2016 and a new bridge across the canal was opened in 2023 (?): Photo shows new bridge, with Partick Thistle ground beyond:
+The area became a Local Nature Reserve in 2016 and a new bridge across the canal was opened in 2023: Photo shows this new bridge, with the Partick Thistle football ground beyond:

 Then you pass the old warehouses at Applecross Basin, where there's a footbridge across the canal.
 These are thought to date to about 1786 and first served as a base for a coach service into Glasgow from the canal terminus and later, when made redundant by the canal extension, they became maintenance workshops for the canal company: